-The baseline environment as described in Chapter 9 (Noise & Vibration) presents the existing ambient noise for locations relevant to the Proposed Scheme study area.
+Section 9.3 (Baseline Environment) of Chapter 9 (Noise & Vibration) presents the existing ambient noise for locations relevant to the Proposed Scheme study area.
 As can be seen in Chapter 9 (Noise & Vibration) and its accompanying figures (Figure 9.1.1 and Figure 9.1.2 in Volume 3 of this EIAR) daytime noise levels are particularly high (exceeding 65dB(A)) for some properties close to the M50 Motorway at R833 Coldcut Road to Cherry Orchard Hospital, along R810 Old Kilmainham and R810 Thomas Street.
-Night-time noise levels exceed 55dB(A) in several locations, including Palmers Court, R833 Ballyfermot Road, R833 Sarsfield Road, R810 Old Kilmainham and R810 Thomas Street.
-Night-time noise levels exceed as 55dB(A) in several locations, including Palmers Court, R833 Ballyfermot Road, R833 Sarsfield Road, R810 Old Kilmainham and R810 Thomas Street West.
+Night-time noise levels exceed 55dB(A) in several locations, including Palmers Court, R833 Ballyfermot Road, R833 Sarsfield Road, R810 Old Kilmainham and R810 Thomas Street Nest.
 The night-time noise levels recorded along all sections of the Proposed Scheme route are currently above the WHO recommended level of 45dB (A) or less (please refer to Section 9.3 of Chapter 9 (Noise & Vibration) for further detail).
 Noise annoyance is subjective and the degree to which individuals would be sensitive to noise exposure will be variable.
 However, the noise levels indicated by the noise contour mapping show that many properties are already within areas where traffic noise levels are high enough to be associated with some of the adverse health responses identified in the Environmental Noise Guidelines for the European Region (WHO 2018).
 Residents of properties with direct frontage onto those roads recording high noise levels have the most potential of experiencing noise annoyance.